PayRequest/payrequest.github.io/multi-currency/multi-currency-payments.md

                <div class="col-lg-10 col-md-12">
                   <div class="section-title wow fadeInLeft" data-wow-duration="1s" data-wow-delay="0.3s" style="visibility: visible; animation-duration: 1s; animation-delay: 0.3s; animation-name: fadeInLeft;">
                      <h2>What are
-<span>Multi-=Currency Payments?</span></h2>
+<span>Multi-Currency Payments?</span></h2>
                   </div>
                </div>
  </div>

-<h3>A multi-currency payment is a payment solution to let your customer choose what currency they want to pay you,
+<h3>A multi-currency payment is a payment solution to let your customers choose what currency they want to pay you,
 this will increase your conversion, and gives you the opportunity to do business worldwide.

 </h3>